zigalikar/ineor-fullstack-task/README.md

 Data is cached on the frontend with `NgRx` and local storage (to persist user login).

 Exceptions are handled with Sentry on both frontend and backend (to different DSNs - both development and production still use the same DSN though).
+All messages sent by Sentry are visible on the Sentry dashboard.

 Branching strategy is visible on this repository (adding a feature).